All Were Calm

 'For heaven's sake, I'm not deaf,' she feebly shouted.

-about ten seconds for her to calm down somewhat.
+seconds for her to calm down somewhat.
 Then, she switched on

 the table lamp and, in a flat, inhospitable tone, she said, "Come in".